sigoden/htte/docs/module.md

 ### test-unit

-test-unit describe how hest make a request and how hest diff the response.
+test-unit describe how htte make a request and how htte diff the response.

 test-unit may have properties:
 ```yaml